naschidaniel/fly-tirol/README.md

 ### Collect Media Information

 The images in the `./static/media` folder are listet in the `./static/media.json` file.
 The image information `title` and `alt` can be added in this json file for all Views.
+The most recently created file can be found here [https://github.com/naschidaniel/feelfree/blob/gh-pages/media.json](media.json).

 ``` bash
 # Update media.json